 - An addition religion elective

+Capstone sequencing.
+You enroll in the precapstone and capstone courses in the same topic, in back-to-back semesters (fall/spring), and in your final academic year.
 Capstone topics are subject to change annually.
-You enroll in the precapstone and capstone courses in the same topic, in back-to-back semesters (fall/spring), and in your final academic year.

 On-campus course requirements can typically be completed through: